 Student Investment Fund

 The Eberhardt School of Business offers a two-term class for MBA and undergraduate business students called the Eberhardt Student Investment Fund (SIF).
-Students are selected through a formal application process and have the ability to manage investments with 2.5 million dollars.
+Students are selected through a formal application process and have the ability to manage an investment portfolio currently approaching 3.0 million dollars.
 The Bank of Stockton and its President and CEO Douglass Eberhardt, sponsors the fund.

 Two hundred of the 9,000 business schools worldwide operate a student investment fund.
 In the Eberhardt SIF, students do research and evaluation, write reports, and make choices regarding where and how to invest the fund's money.
 This is not a virtual investment or portfolio; this is real money and real investments.